nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Removing specific field in student: `remove`

-Removes a specific field of a student in the address book at the specified index.<br>
+Removes a specific field of a student in Pupilist at the specified index.<br>
 **Usage**: View mode only

 It requires one field: